crossmasters/waaila/app/templates/waaila-measurement/W0620-Product list performance, correct measurement of impressions and clicks/readme.md

 **score:** 50
 **pass message:** For every product list the amount of impressions is higher than the amount of clicks.
 **fail message:** More clicks than impressions occurred
+**how to fix message:** Check if measurement of product list items from the table is set up correctly.
-**description of table displayed in case of failure:** Sample of up to 10 product lists with more clicks than impressions
+**table displayed in case of failure:** Sample of up to 10 product lists with more clicks than impressions